HomeTutorials

 Poisson-seed a 64³ grid and run to cosmic time.

-Place nine solitons, Poisson-equilibrate χ, then evolve for 50 000 steps. χ-wells (galaxies) and voids (dark energy) self-organize from two equations.
+Place nine solitons, Poisson-equilibrate χ, then evolve for 50 000 steps. χ-wells and voids self-organize from two equations — structure analogous to the cosmic web.

 10 min